Maryland Court Records

 Maryland Circuit Courts

 In contrast to district courts, Maryland circuit courts are state trial courts.
-These types of courts will hear civil or criminal cases which develop involving two people or among companies.
-State guidelines as specified in each state’s constitution controls conclusions and judgments in circuit courts.
+These types of courts will hear civil or criminal cases that develop involving two people or among companies.
+State guidelines, as specified in each state’s constitution, controls conclusions and judgments in circuit courts.
 In most court cases, a circuit court verdict may be appealed and can then move to the appellate court system within that state.

 Maryland County Courts